MichaelNAndrews/MichaelAndrewsIT1025/Lab3/readme.md

 This process allows you to use a physical machine’s full capacity by distributing its capabilities among many users or environments, thereby allowing a business to get the most value from previous investments in hardware.

+Virtualization is made possible by a **hypervisor**  which is software that connects directly to  hardware and allows you to split a single system into separate, distinct, and secure environments known as **virtual machines**.

 ## Python
 ## Career Exploration
 #### College Central